SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ### <a name="add-remove-plugin"></a>Adding and removing plugins

 In order to configure and extend the function provided with a smartapp, you can add plugins (as ZIP files) to your applications.
-To add additional plugins, go to â€œOwn applicationsâ€, move the cursor over your desired applications and click on â€œAdd Pluginâ€.
+To add additional plugins, go to "Own applications", move the cursor over your desired applications and click on "Add Plugin".
 You can drag the plugin into the box or just select them from your computer.

 ![Plugins](/guides/users-guide/plugins.png)